About President Hockfield

 - Dr. Hockfield was also the first woman to lead MIT, a development welcome at an Institute where nearly half the undergraduates are women.
 A signature of her presidency was her vocal commitment to making MIT a leader in building diversity all along the pipeline of talent.
 In November 2008, she convened MIT’s first-ever Diversity Leadership Congress, a gathering of 300 leaders from across the Institute committed to cultivating a culture of inclusion that allows everyone to contribute at the peak of their ability.
 These efforts led to a marked increase in women and minority scholars joining the MIT faculty.

-Dr. Hockfield holds honorary degrees from many institutions, including Brown University, Mt.
-Sinai School of Medicine, Tsinghua University (Beijing), University of Edinburgh, Université Pierre et Marie Curie, University of Massachusetts Medical School, University of Rochester, and the Watson School of Biological Sciences at the Cold Spring Harbor Laboratory.
+Dr. Hockfield holds honorary degrees from many institutions, including Brown University, Duke University, Mt.
+Sinai School of Medicine, Tsinghua University (Beijing), Université Pierre et Marie Curie, University of Edinburgh, University of Massachusetts Medical School, University of Rochester, and the Watson School of Biological Sciences at the Cold Spring Harbor Laboratory.
 Her accomplishments have also been recognized by the Charles Judson Herrick Award from the American Association of Anatomists, the Wilbur Lucius Cross Award from the Yale University Graduate School, the Meliora Citation from the University of Rochester, the Golden Plate Award from the Academy of Achievement, the Amelia Earhart Award from the Women’s Union, the Edison Achievement Award, and the Pinnacle Award for Lifetime Achievement from the Greater Boston Chamber of Commerce.

 Dr. Hockfield lives in Cambridge with her husband, Thomas N. Byrne, M.D.
 They have a grown daughter, Elizabeth.